landoncobalt/landoncobalt/README.md

-- 👋 Hi, I’m @landoncobalt, Security Apprentice @ Cobalt - a Leader in PTaaS (Pentesting as a Service).

 👋 Hi, I’m @landoncobalt, Security Apprentice @ Cobalt - an industry leader & innovator in PTaaS (Pentesting as a Service).

 👀 I’m interested in following domains ...